 While the ability to undertake ‘in-house’ projects that might previously have required an external agency is very attractive, organisations still need to be wary of the many pitfalls of the DIY approach.
 The number of online surveys being distributed via email has probably fallen in the GDPR era.
 Nonetheless, most people will remember having been sent links to online surveys in recent years that didn’t portray the sponsoring business in the best light.
 This is the first of two blog posts with some tips to help you get the best out of your DIY online surveys.
 Following these simple guidelines should help improve the value of the data you obtain from the survey.
 They could also improve the completion rate and reduce the damage to your brand of a poorly designed or under-tested survey.

 - Do you need to make all questions compulsory?
-Many surveys are designed in a way that respondents must answer all questions in order to complete it.
+Many surveys are designed in a way that respondents must answer all questions in order to complete them.
 This can lead to higher levels of non-completion as participants tire of having to answer questions they consider less relevant than others.
 One way to avoid this is to include a ‘not applicable’ option.
 This will allow a respondent to pass on to later questions where they may provide valuable input.

 - Don’t forget your demographics!
 Having the ability to make comparisons between different types of respondent is crucial to most survey analysis.
 When designing your survey don’t forget to include the questions that provide this important data.
-In a consumer survey you may need to do comparisons by age-group, sex, geographic location, homeowner vs renter, etc. In a business survey you may want to know how many employees the respondent firm has or what industry sector they belong to.
+In a consumer survey you may need to do comparisons by age-group, sex, geographic location, homeowner vs renter, etc. In a business survey you may want to know how many employees the respondent firm has or what industry sector it belongs to.
 Don’t clutter the survey with too many but don’t leave out the key ones.